The Sound of Science: 9 Proven Techniques for Incredible Language Listening

 Learning by listening can be a tricky balancing act: You want to pick content that stretches the limits of your listening abilities but isn’t totally incomprehensible.

-FluentU is an ideal way to learn through listening because it provides the flexibility of optional, interactive subtitles in both English and your target language for level-specific, real-world videos (like music videos, movie trailers, news and inspiring talks).
+FluentU is an ideal way to learn through listening because it provides the flexibility of optional, interactive subtitles in both English and your target language.

 You can use FluentU’s “learn” mode to be guided through videos based on what you already know, and you can also use the clips provided to try out many of the listening techniques listed below.